Site logo

 1. Identify where to start

-Remember, self-managed teams aren’t going to work in all areas of an organisation.
-Therefore, the first step business leaders must take is identifying which groups will benefit from a more autonomous structure.
 To make the decision, it’s a good idea to look at employee performance and organisational structure.
 Being in a self-managed team is a lot of responsibility, so it’s crucial to ensure the employees involved can handle it.
 For example, a group of more junior staff members may struggle without some guidance.

 2. Establish goals and guidelines